 Most of us face being taxed on our income, our capital gains and in some circumstances the value of our estate when we die.

-At True Bearing, as part of your long term financial planning we will review your current situation then devise and incorporate a tax strategy, whether this be for an individual or business.
+At True Bearing, as part of your long-term financial planning, we will review your current situation then devise and incorporate a tax strategy.
+This applies whether planning for an individual or business.

 Our independent financial advisers can help you identify all your areas of tax wastage and advise you on ways to become more tax efficient, potentially saving you a significant amount of money over the longer term.

 At True Bearing we aim to develop tax planning strategies that can help you manage your affairs in the most tax-efficient way.
 Some of the areas we look at are:

 The government already provide a generous annual entitlement to every UK saver in the form of ISAs.
 If you open an Individual Savings Account, you will be able to deposit £20,000 tax-free each year.

 This means that any interest earned on the money invested is yours, and it is tax-free.

 Tax relief is available to most pension contributions.
 However, Her Majesty’s Revenue and Customs (HMRC) will divert back allowable income tax that you have paid or are about to pay.
 They will then put some into your pension pot.
 Your pension pot’s ongoing growth is enhanced by tax reliefs.

 To identify which rules, limits and allowances apply, you need to know what type of pension you have.

 An annual allowance for pension savings applies each year and is based on a pension input period.
 The pension input periods are aligned with tax years.
 The annual allowance is currently £40,000, and any contributions over the annual allowance available will attract a tax charge.